-I could go on and on, also referring 2014, when I was already with a job in Germany, but decided to ask for unpaid leave for three months to go to Brazil, just to have some freedom, bang some girls and eventually find a new opportunities there.
+I could go on and on, also referring to 2014, when I was already with a job in Germany but decided to ask for unpaid leave for three months to go to Brazil, just to have some freedom, bang some girls and eventually find new opportunities there.

 The cycle repeats itself over and over again just to prove one very simple thing: that I am not a person who has been made to be a cubicle rat.
-Trust me, I have really tried to believe that working for someone’s else was the only solution, but after almost 10 years I have finally realised that I have always been lying to myself.
+Trust me, I have really tried to believe that working for someone else was the only solution, but after almost 10 years I have finally realized that I have always been lying to myself.

 Build your life around your ideal lifestyle (and not the other way around)